erjosito/azure-networking-lab/README.md

-Chain POSTROUTING (policy ACCEPT 3 packets, 180 bytes) pkts bytes target     prot opt in     out     source               destination
+Chain POSTROUTING (policy ACCEPT 3 packets, 180 bytes) pkts bytes target     prot opt in     out     source               destination 5419  325K MASQUERADE  all  --  any    eth1    anywhere             anywhere
 </pre>

 **Step 2:** Now you can go back to the jump host, connect to vm1, and verify that the source IP address has not been source-natted: